- Home

 Within the classroom, teachers will create a positive attitude to Design and Technology; encouraging imagination, celebrating individuality and reinforcing high expectations with regards to the belief that every child is capable of achieving the highest standards in their design work.

-Design and Technology lessons will occur weekly, every other short term.
+Design and Technology lessons will either occur weekly or taught in a block, every other short term.
 Units of lessons are sequential, allowing children to build their skills and knowledge, applying them to a range of outcomes.
 The formal elements, a key part of the National Curriculum, are also woven throughout units.
 Key skills are revisited again and again with increasing complexity in a spiral curriculum model.
 This allows pupils to revise and build on their previous learning.
 Units in each year group are organised into four core areas:

 - Cooking and nutrition